livechat/livechat-public-docs/site/content@beta/customer-chat-rtm-api/methods.md

 | **Web API equivalent**|- |
 | **Push message**| [`customer_page_updated`](#customer-page-updated) |

-Users Agent and referrer are updated by default using the browser’s headers.
+Agent and referrer are updated by default using the browser’s headers.

 #### Request